Franco Freda

-Franco "Giorgio" Freda (born 11 February 1941) is one of the leading neo-Nazi and neo-Fascist intellectuals of the post-war Italian far-right.
-He founded a publishing house for neo-Nazi thought, and described himself as an admirer of Hitler.
-He was convicted but later acquitted for lack of evidence for involvement in the Piazza Fontana bombing.
-He founded the Fronte Nazionale, which was disbanded by the Italian government in 2000 when Freda and forty-eight other members were found guilty of attempting to re-establish the National Fascist Party.
+Franco "Giorgio" Freda (born 11 February 1941) is a prominent neo-Fascist figure in post-war Italy.
+His views have been described as neo-Nazi, Nazi-Maoist and anti-Semitic.
+He founded a publishing house dedicated to far-right extremism and described himself as an admirer of Hitler.
+In 1981, he was sentenced to 15 years in prison for "subversive association" in connection with a series of bomb attacks.
+Although initially convicted of involvement in the 1969 Piazza Fontana bombing, he was later acquitted due to lack of evidence.
+In 2005 the Court of Cassation found him responsible for the Piazza Fontana bombing, but he could not be prosecuted due to his previous acquittal.
+In 1990 he founded the Fronte Nazionale, which was disbanded by the Italian government in 2000 when Freda and forty-eight other members were found guilty of attempting to re-establish the National Fascist Party.